 Special promotional content provided by National Guardian Life Insurance Company to celebrate Black History Month.

-When National Guardian Life Insurance Company (NGL) re-opens its newly renovated downtown Madison office this June, visitors and employees will see the company’s new statement of commitment to diversity, equity and inclusion literally set it stone – 20 feet tall and 14 feet wide, etched in hieroglyphs in a black marble mural that will weigh more than a ton.
+When National Guardian Life Insurance Company (NGL) re-opens its newly renovated downtown Madison office this June, visitors and employees will see the company’s new statement of commitment to diversity, equity and inclusion literally set it stone – 20 feet tall and 14 feet wide, etched in hieroglyphs in black marble slabs that will weigh more than a ton.

 Designed by Michael Ford, better known as the Hip-Hop Architect, the mural will exist in three dimensions, with longer and more important words raised in relief and illuminated in small spotlights.